America's Skies Will Be Filled with Hot Air Balloons This Month

 A St. Louis tradition since 1973 – second oldest only to Albuquerque’s hot air balloon festival – the Great Forest Park Balloon Race is not messing around: expert pilots fly by invitation only.
 Set right in a park in metropolitan St. Louis, 150,000 spectators congregate over two days with picnic baskets (though you can buy food there as well, or treat yourself to a VIP bar experience) to get up close and personal with a balloon glow and watch DJs, skydivers, and the actual race – a “Hare” and “Hound” style pursuit where the winner is the first to drop a beanbag into a predetermined target.
 It’s probably mesmerizing even if you have no idea what’s going on.

-Bird-in-Hand, Pennsylvania, is in the heart of Amish Country, where on a typical day horses and buggies travel alongside automobiles, and the lure of quilts and baked goods dictate where the tourists end up.
-And three days a year, it’s also home to one of the most unique hot air balloon festivals in the country.
-Here, you can not only see fireworks, watch magic shows, hear up-and-coming country stars like Tyler Short and Garret Shultz, and of course witness the launch of dozens of colorful balloons—plus take a ride yourself for $300, but also learn a bit about Amish culture, with buggy rides and yes, baked goods.
+Bird-in-Hand, Pennsylvania, is in the heart of Amish Country, where on a typical day horses and buggies share the road with automobiles, and the lure of quilts and smell of baked goods dictate where the tourists end up.
+But three days a year, it’s also home to one of the most unique hot air balloon festivals in the country.
+Here, you can not only see fireworks, watch magic shows, hear up-and-coming country stars and of course witness the launch of dozens of colorful balloons—plus take a ride yourself for $400, but also learn a bit about Amish culture, with buggy rides and plenty of baked goods.
 Show up with room for shoo-fly pie.

 Park City, Utah